 In other conversations, senior leadership teams put forth the names of employees they believe are strong players with great potential in their organizations.
 This helps other senior leaders know who is available for potential promotion or reassignment when they are looking for an employee to fill a key role.

-The advantage of a more formalized system is that the organization exhibits more of a commitment to mentor and develop the employee so that he or she is ready to take over.
+The advantage of a more formalized system is that the organization exhibits more of a commitment to mentor and develop the employee so that they are ready to take over.
 In the above example of Eric taking over Mary's role if she leaves or is promoted, developing his skills is a priority.

 Organizationally, it allows all managers to know who the key employees are in all areas of the organization.
 This allows them to consider strong players when any key role opens up.

-- The employee's value is shared with the rest of the organization so that if an opportunity comes up, the managers can consider the employee to fill the role.
-In an informal system, managers organization-wide may not know the value of the employee and his or her skills.
-(Even if the current manager has shared this information, in the world of busy, it's tough to remember.)
+The employee's value is shared with the rest of the organization so that if an opportunity comes up, the managers can consider the employee to fill the role.
+In an informal system, managers organization-wide may not know the value of the employee and their skills.
+(Even if the current manager has shared this information, in a busy world it's tough to remember.)

-- The Baby Boomer generation is in the process of retiring.
-They are taking with them 30-40+ years of knowledge, experience, working relationships, and information.
-You want to capture that knowledge before it walks out your door.
+The Baby Boomer generation is in the process of retiring.
+They are taking with them 30-40 years of knowledge, experience, working relationships, and information.
+You want to capture that knowledge before it walks out of your door.